14jdelap/14jdelap/README.md

 ### Hi there 👋

-I'm a software and distributed systems engineer with several years of Go, JavaScript, and Ruby experience.
-I'm currently working on a high-throughput event processing system at Thought Machine
+I'm a software engineer specialized in platform and devex.
+I have several years of Go, JavaScript, and Ruby experience.
+I'm currently working in the DevEx team at Thought Machine with a focus on how we build and run our monorepo.

 I also co-created Horus ([tryhorus.com](https://www.tryhorus.com)), a full-stack, open-source observability system for distributed microservices